ldbc/ldbc_spb_bm_1.0_deprecated/readme.md

   * ***aggregationAgents*** - number of aggregation agents that will execute a mix of aggregation queries simultaneously
   * ***editorialAgents*** - number of editorial agents that will execute a mix of update operations simultaneously
   * ***dataGeneratorWorkers*** - number of worker threads used by the data generator to produce data
-  * ***generatorRandomSeed*** - use it to set a value for the random seed used by the data generator (default value is 0). e.g. in cases when several benchmark drivers are started in separate processes to generate data
+  * ***generatorRandomSeed*** - use it to set the random set for the data generator (default value is 0). e.g. in cases when several benchmark drivers are started in separate processes to generate data - to be used with creativeWorkNextId parameter
+  * ***creativeWorkNextId*** - set the next ID for the data generator of Creative Works.
+When running the benchmark driver in separate processes, to guarantee that generated creative works will not overlap their IDs. e.g. for generating 50M dataset, expected number of Creative Works is ~2.5M and next ID should start at that value
+  * ***creativeWorksInfo*** - file name, that will be saved in creativeWorksPath and will contain system info about the generated dataset, e.g. interesting entities, etc.

 * Benchmark Phases (test.properties)
     One, some or all phases can be enabled and will run in the sequence listed below.
 Running first three phases is mandatory with optionally enabling fourth one (*loadCreativeWorks*) - for the case when generated data will not be loaded manually into the database.